Aravind Adiga: Other works

-Adiga's second book, Between the Assassinations, was released in India in November 2008 and in the US and UK in mid-2009.
-His third book, Last Man in Tower, was published in the UK in 2011.
-His next novel, Selection Day, was published on 8 September 2016.
-Amnesty published in 2020 speaks of the pathetic condition of immigrants.
+Adiga's second book, Between the Assassinations, is a short story collection set in a fictional coastal town in India.
+It was released in India in November 2008 and in the US and UK in mid-2009.

+His third book, Last Man in Tower, was published in the US in September 2011.
+His next novel, Selection Day, was published in the US in January 2017.

+Amnesty, published in February 2020, is a novel about an undocumented Sri Lankan immigrant living in Australia.
 It was shortlisted for the 2021 Miles Franklin Award.